Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 ### Deployment

-The default production instance is https://etymology.dsantini.it and the development instance is https://etymology-test.dsantini.it .
+The production instance is https://etymology.dsantini.it .
 During development you can run a local instance of Open Etymology Map using the [instructions you will find below](#local-development-with-docker).

 #### Configuration